mangiucugna/json_repair/README.md

     decoded_object = json_repair.repair_json(json_string, return_objects=True)

+### Avoid this antipattern
+Some users of this library adopt the following pattern:

+    obj = {}
+    try:
+        obj = json.loads(string)
+    except json.JSONDecodeError as e:
+        obj = json_repair.loads(string)
+        ...

+This is wasteful because `json_repair` will already verify for you if the JSON is valid, if you still want to do that then add `skip_json_loads=True` to the call as explained the section below.

 ### Read json from a file or file descriptor

 JSON repair provides also a drop-in replacement for `json.load()`: